elliotf/mocha-sinon/README.md

-sinon-mocha-embedded
+mocha-sinon
 ====================

-Integration between sinon and mocha, allowing for automatic cleanup of spies
+Integration between mocha and sinon, allowing for automatic cleanup of spies